 I would rate it as Intermediate.
 Not too steep but still a lot of uphill with some being on exposed and rocky terrain.
 If you aren’t a big hiker, I highly recommend just doing the Larch Valley hike as this is shorter at 8.6km/5.3 miles return and that is the best place for the fall colors.

-Tip for Hiking the Larch Valley and Sentinel Pass Trail
+When to Hike the Larch Valley and Sentinel Pass Trail

 The larches in Larch Valley start turning yellow in the first couple of weeks of September each year.